Feedbackatomicbomb98/How-to-Secure-Your-Git-Ass/README.md

 ---

-*Contributions welcome.
+> *Contributions welcome.
 If you encounter a new campaign variant or a better analysis technique, open an issue or submit a PR.*

+ Note: The URL analyzed in this repo was a real-world scammer URL reported today.
+It follows a recurring pattern: the same schemes, the same layouts, and the same text architecture are used repeatedly to target developers.